41st Tank

 living and dead, who have demonstrated those fine body, together with a will

+could do.
 Those days are long ago.
 Much water has run under the bridge

 since.
 Many of our friends and buddies